Migrating to MODx Revolution

 Importing Snippets

 Your own snippets will have to be cut and pasted into the new site.
 Many will work as is, others will have to be modified.
-The standard MODx snippets and plugins should be available directly in the Transport Packages section of the Manager.
+The standard MODX snippets and plugins should be available directly in the Transport Packages section of the Manager.
 Go to System | Package Management and select Download Extras.
 Browse the repository to find the packages you want, select them and click on Finish.
 The packages will be downloaded to the core/packages directory and should show up in the grid.
 To actually install a package, simply right-click on it in the grid and select Install Package.

 Importing Categories